walker76-school/bomb-project/README.md

 ### Solutions

 * Level One - "Computer Systems is my favorite class"
-* Level Two - The user will enter a string and then enter the same string character by character
+* Level Two - The user will enter a string and then enter the same string character by character.
 * Level Three - "AcEgIkMoQsUwY"
 * Level Four - The user will enter a portion of the alphabet, the length of which is determined by the starting character.
-One of the following solutions will work
+One of the following solutions will work:
     * "ab"
     * "bcd"
     * "cdef"